osmosis-labs/osmosis-frontend/README.md

 Have a change you want to make with our translations?
 We have a frontend for updating localizations in our app easily, all you need is a GitHub account.
 Coming soon: creating new language profiles from this frontend.

 https://inlang.com/editor/github.com/osmosis-labs/osmosis-frontend

+Run `yarn test localizations` in packages/web folder to check validity of translations.